vishnukarthikl/calabash-android-java/DevGuide.md

 Making a new package with latest calabash
 -----------------------------------------

+If you want to package latest calabash gem or some custom gems or libraries you can follow these steps.
 Calabash-android-java uses `JRuby` to invoke the Ruby client maintained by calabash-android developers. calabash-android gem and all other dependent gems are zipped and put it to the distributable JAR file of `calabash-android-java`.
 While executing, `calabash-android-java` will extract the gems from the JAR and sets up the gem path for the JRuby runtime.

 To create a distributable package, follow the below instructions.